-These documents are available on the GrantConnect and Community Grants Hub websites.
-Any changes to grant documentation are published on both sites and addenda7 will be published on GrantConnect.
+These documents are found at GrantConnect and Community Grants Hub websites.
+Any changes to grant documentation are published on both sites and addenda8 will be published on GrantConnect.
 By registering on this website, you will be automatically notified of any changes.
 GrantConnect is the authoritative source for grants information.